amhankin/python-taxes/README.md

 	* Added C0 104us use tax form (for large untaxed online purcahses that require sales tax)

-## Installation Instructions with conda
+## Installation instructions with conda
 I have included a quick installation instructions below.
 You will first create a python 2.7 environment using conda if you do not already have one.
 Following that, you can clone the code from the repository.